knpuniversity/drupal-under-the-hood/knpu/get-service-from-container.md

 It is *ok* if this was confusing for you.
 This - by the way - is called dependency injection.
 Buzzword!
 Actually, it's kind of a hard application of dependency injection.
-I'll show you simpler and more common example in a second.
+I'll show you a simpler and more common example in a second.
 But once you wrap your head around this pattern, you will be unstoppable.